scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `TrafficClass` (`TraffCl` in the image above): The 8-bit long identifier of the packet's class or priority.
 The value of the traffic class bits in a received packet or fragment might differ from the value sent by the packet's source.
 The current use of the `TrafficClass` field for Differentiated Services and Explicit Congestion Notification is specified in {{RFC2474}} and {{RFC3168}}.
 - `FlowID`: This 20-bit field labels sequences of packets to be treated in the network as a single flow.
 Sources MUST set this field.
 - `NextHdr`: Encodes the type of the first header after the SCION header.
 This can be either a SCION extension or a Layer 4 protocol such as TCP or UDP.
 Values of this field respect the Assigned SCION Protocol Numbers (see [](#protnum)).
 - `HdrLen`: Specifies the entire length of the SCION header in bytes, i.e. the sum of the lengths of the common header, the address header, and the path header.
-All SCION header fields are aligned to a multiple of 4 bytes.
+The SCION header fields is aligned to a multiple of 4 bytes.
 The SCION header length is computed as `HdrLen` * 4 bytes.
 The 8 bits of the `HdrLen` field limit the SCION header to a maximum of 255 * 4 = 1020 bytes.
 - `PayloadLen`: Specifies the length of the payload in bytes.
 The payload includes (SCION) extension headers and the L4 payload.
 This field is 16 bits long, supporting a maximum payload size of 65'535 bytes.
-- `PathType`: Specifies the type of the SCION path.
-It is possible to specify up to 256 different types.
+- `PathType`: Specifies the type of the SCION path and is 8 bits long.
 The format of one path type is independent of all other path types.
 The currently defined SCION path types are Empty (0), SCION (1), OneHopPath (2), EPIC (3) and COLIBRI (4).
 This document only specifies the Empty, SCION and OneHopPath path types.
 The other path types are currently experimental.
+For more details, see [](#path-header).

 | Value | Path Type                      |
 |-------+--------------------------------|